Dong-A University: History

 In August 1947, the organization established for the creation of Dong-A College, along with Dr. Jae-hwan Jeong pen-named Sokdang as its leader, applied to the Ministry of Education for permission to establish the Dong-A Foundation.
 Permission was granted and the foundation opened Dong-A College as a four-year college on December 30, 1947 with five departments divided into two schools: School of Liberal Arts and Natural Sciences and School of Law.
 Departments such as History and English were founded in the mid-1950s.
 The Central Library was completed in 1957.
 At present, the university has 9 graduate schools and 11 colleges including 28 divisions and 13 departments with 55 majors.

 The Dong-A University Museum was established in 1959.
 As of 2007, its collection includes over 30,000 artifacts, among them 2 national treasures and 10 treasures.
 It has published over 75 archaeological reports and annually showcases new material at the joint exhibition sponsored by the Korean Association of University Museums.

 Among the alumni are several ministers of the Korean government as well as leaders of major Korean companies.

 Campuses

 Dong-A University has Seunghak, Gudeok, and Bumin campuses.
 Seunghak is main campus and Gudeok is smallest campus.
-And Bumin campus is small, but it has high building.
-So, Many students can use this campus.
+Bumin campus is small, but it has high buildings.
+Many students can use this campus.